jonahgoldwastaken/milestone-sprint/README.md

 # Milestone Sprint

-Prepare your GitHub project for a sprint by automatically moving cards with the closest-due milstone attached from the backlog to your to do column.
+Organise your backlog by moving issues for your closest-due milestone to to do.

 ## Inputs